adsmaniotto/adsmaniotto.github.io/resume.md

 - Developed an end-to-end license plate detection/OCR model using Keras and TensorFlow.
 - Successfully scaled and maintained data science ETL pipelines using Airflow, Spark, and Presto on an EMR cluster.
 - Developed a model to predict customer churn in Python, used to improve retention rates and optimize incentive spend.
-- Identified opportunities for customer personalization within the app through unsupervised learning /segmentation methods.
+- Identified opportunities for customer personalization within the product through unsupervised learning /segmentation methods.
 - Mentored business analysts in SQL and Python, empowering the team to complement their BI tools with programming skills.
-- Wrote Data roadmap for Product/Engineering squads by collaborating with internal stakeholders to identify business needs.
+- Contributed to data science/engineering roadmap by collaborating with internal stakeholders to identify business needs.

 __GE Transportation__ | *Data Scientist Intern*, May 2017 to August 2017
 - Created a time series analysis to evaluate engine testing, resulting in over $200K in potential long-term cost-savings annually.